Man shooting woman with his 35mm film camera.

 Top 35mm & 120 Film Stocks

 Film is here to stay.
-Here's the best 10 film stocks to get, no matter the camera.
+Here are the best 10 film stocks to get, no matter the camera.

 1. Kodak Portra 400